Meadowbank Stadium: Redevelopment and renovation

 In 2006 the City of Edinburgh Council published plans to demolish Meadowbank Stadium, selling the site for housing.
 Meadowbank would have been replaced with a smaller community facility on the east side of the city and a stadium for athletics and rugby was to be built to the west of the city, probably in Sighthill.
 The draft Meadowbank Development Brief was approved by the council on 7 December 2006 for consultation.

 The Development Brief stated that "housing is the most appropriate alternative use of the site" and that "high density development is acceptable in principle".
 The consultation ran until 28 March 2007, after which the council leader Ewan Aitken admitted that the council should have consulted more with the users of Meadowbank.
 More than 6000 people signed a petition objecting to the proposal, while 600 marched from the stadium to the City Chambers, as part of a Save Meadowbank campaign.
 The proposal was cast into doubt due to problems with the Sighthill Stadium project, which was scrapped in 2007.
 On 13 March 2008, Edinburgh Council voted to sell the land that is occupied by Meadowbank stadium and build a smaller sports facility on east of the site.
 X-Factor winner Leon Jackson, who was campaigning to save Meadowbank, played at its annual fireworks display on 5 November 2008.
 The proposals to sell Meadowbank were put on hold in 2009, after a decline in Edinburgh land prices.

 In February 2013, the City of Edinburgh Council started a new consultation process about its future.
 Three options for redeveloping Meadowbank were put forward for consideration by Edinburgh Council in December 2013.
 A planned design was made public in November 2016.
 Work was expected to begin after the 2016–17 football season ended.
-F.C.
-Edinburgh (then known as Edinburgh City) reached an agreement with Spartans to use their Ainslie Park ground for three seasons while Meadowbank was being redeveloped.
+Edinburgh City reached an agreement with Spartans to use their Ainslie Park ground for three seasons while Meadowbank was being redeveloped.
 A final annual fireworks display was held on 5 November 2017.

 The stadium was closed for the redevelopment works in December 2017, and the new facilities were due to open in the spring of 2020.
 Planning applications for detailed approval for the new sports centre and in principle for development of the rest of the site were published in January 2018.

 In July 2018, the Council approved detailed plans for the new Meadowbank Sports Centre and the redevelopment of land surrounding it for housing, student accommodation, hotel and commercial use.
 A council consultation opened on 20 August 2018 and closed on 31 October.
-Work began in 2019 and was completed by 2021, and F.C.
-Edinburgh announced in March 2021 that they would return to Meadowbank for the 2021–22 football season.
-This did not happen due to ongoing works at Meadowbank, and F.C.
-Edinburgh stayed at Ainslie Park for another year.
+Work began in 2019 and was completed by 2021, and Edinburgh City announced in March 2021 that they would return to Meadowbank for the 2021–22 football season.
+This did not happen due to ongoing works at Meadowbank, and Edinburgh City stayed at Ainslie Park for another year.